YisuanZ/biomolecule-al-decipher/README.md

 # Install all required dependencies in the environment
 pip install -r requirements.txt
 ```
-For experiment with DKL UQ algorithm:
+For experiments with the DKL UQ algorithm:
 ```bash
 # Create and activate Conda virtual environment (named as you like)
 conda create -n ALdkl python=3.9.6